Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/newaxis.md

 True
 ```

-`newaxis`, as the name suggests, adds a new axis.
-This new axis has size `1`.
+`newaxis`, as the name suggests, adds a new axis to an array.
+This new axis
-The new axis is added at the corresponding location within the array.
-A size
+has size `1`.
+The new axis is added at the corresponding location within the
-`1` axis neither adds nor removes any elements from the array.
-Using the
+array shape.
+A size `1` axis neither adds nor removes any elements from the
-[nested lists analogy](what-is-an-array.md), it essentially adds a new "layer"
+array.
+Using the [nested lists analogy](what-is-an-array.md), it essentially
-to the list of lists.
+adds a new "layer" to the list of lists.

 ```py